Saevon/saevon.github.io/content/articles/review/game-dev-tycoon.md

 Research was pretty well done, I found that I could mostly guess when I'd get lots of research points, it was intuitive.

-When choosing projects to work on, I felt I should have more control over who does what, while I could train, and research individually, it would be nice to do that as a group as well.
+When choosing projects to work on, I felt I should have more control over who does what.
+While I could train, and research individually, it would be nice to do that as a group as well, especially if the rest of my team has nothing to do.
 Conversely I felt that my staff could produce multiple games, as I could do them by myself at the start, especially when I really needed money, and didn't mind going red to get money faster

 On a similar topic, the medium game didn't tell me my team would have been swamped and incapable of finishing it without giving 130% each.